danielgrigg/emacs-hub/README.md

 Only Aquamacs is supported for now.
 Supporting more platforms means either detecting the platform and adjusting the .emacs/preference files or using say xemacs everywhere.

+The hub touches both Aquamacs' directories plus .emacs.d.
+The latter gives a more universal place to store config.